• Skip to main content

 • Mac

-Microsoft Office: You Are Not Authorized to Access This Page
+Fix: You Are Not Authorized to Access This Site Error

-Microsoft Office sometimes comes up with “You are Not Authorized to access this page” message, while trying to open Outlook and other programs in Microsoft Office.
+Microsoft Office can sometimes come up with “You are Not Authorized to access this page” message, while trying to open Outlook and other Office programs.

-If you are using a work or school Account, it is likely that you do not have the required permission to access certain Microsoft Services or Files.
+If this error message is appearing while you are using a Work or School Account, it is likely that you do not have the required permission to access certain Microsoft Files.

 In such cases, you will have to ask the Admin responsible for managing the network in your company or school to provide you with the required permissions on the network.

-If the problem is occurring on your personal Home or Office computer, you should be able to fix the problem using any of the following methods.
+If you are seeing “You are Not Authorized to access this page” error message on your personal Home or Office computer, you should be able to fix the problem using the following methods.

 Users have reported fixing this error by running the problematic Microsoft Office program with Admin privileges.

-Type Name of the Microsoft Office program in Search bar > right-click on the Office Program in search results and click on Run as Administrator option.
+2. Right-click on the Microsoft Office Program in the search results and select Run as Administrator option.

 Run Microsoft Word As Administrator

-On the confirmation pop-up, click on Yes to Run the problematic Microsoft Office Program as Admin.
+3. On the pop-up, click on Yes to run to open the problematic Microsoft Office program with Admin rights on your computer.

 2. Repair Microsoft Office

-The problem might be due to the installation of Microsoft Office becoming faulty or corrupted on your computer.
+The problem could be due to installation of Microsoft Office App being damaged or corrupted on your computer.

 Run appwiz Command in Windows

-On the next screen, right-click on Microsoft Office and select the Repair option.
+3. On the next screen, right-click on the Microsoft Office and select the Repair option.

 Repair Microsoft Office Program

-The problem could be due Data Source Settings in the problematic Microsoft Office Folder becoming outdated (If you had made changes to your User Account Setting or User Password) or becoming corrupted.
+The problem could be due Data Source Settings in the problematic Microsoft Office Folder being corrupted.
+This can happen, if you had made changes to your User Account Setting or User Password.

-First, make sure that you are completely logged out of Microsoft Word, Excel and other Microsoft services that you might be logged in.
+First, make sure that you are completely logged out of Microsoft Word, Excel and other Microsoft Programs and Services on your computer.

-Open Run Command > type %appdata% in Run Command window and click on OK.
+2. In the Run Command window, type %appdata% and click on OK.

 Run %appdata% command